FederatedAI/FATE/pipeline/README.md

 ## Deployment

+After fitting a pipeline, user may deploy the result model to online service.

-## Pipeline vs. Commandline
+## Pipeline vs. CLI

-In the past versions, user interacts with FATE using commandline, often with manual-configured conf and dsl json files.
+In the past versions, user interacts with FATE through command line interface, often with manual-configured conf and dsl json files.
 Manual configuration can be tedious and error-prone.
-Pipeline forms task configure files automatically once compiled.
+Pipeline forms task configure files automatically at compilation.